 Mentoring with my teachers and based on my own acupuncture practice I have often noted that degenerative joint conditions are often inadequately served with acupuncture alone.
 Having seen the limitations and adverse reactions of pharmaceuticals and surgical interventions, I longed for something else that was both holistic and worked on the principle of self-healing.

-Diving Into Regenerative Medicine
+Diving Into Restorative Medicine

-Three years ago I began a deep dive into all that regenerative medicine has to offer.
+Three years ago I began a deep dive into all that restorative medicine has to offer.
 Shortly after this, my wife had an abrupt onset of left shoulder pain not related to trauma.
 Pain became excruciating making sleep near impossible.

 She was unable to bear weight and had only a minimal range of motion.
 Acupuncture only provided very short term relief.
 Based on my experience I knew the source of my wife’s pain was likely her joint.
 Imaging with her primary MD revealed arthritis and degeneration of her shoulder joint along with some minor bicep tendon tears.